You’ve come to the right spot if you want to hear more about what it takes to pass the Midwife Licensure Board Exam and receive your license.

 - PRC ID Card / TOR / Board Certificate

-- Record of twenty (20) deliveries actually handled with records of five (5) sutures and five (5) intravenous injections signed by Hospital Director or Municipal Health Officer and duly notarized.
+- Record of twenty (20) deliveries handled with records of five (5) sutures and five (5) intravenous injections signed by Hospital Director or Municipal Health Officer and duly notarized.

 - Certificate of Consent (from the hospital where cases were performed)